PAYMENTS & WITHDRAWALS

 Is Sporting Index open for business 24 hours a day?

 We certainly are.
-Clients can place bets on their accounts 24/7 via this sportingindex.com, via telephone (numbers to be visible on right hand side or footer), or on our dedicated mobile platform.
+Clients can place bets on their accounts 24/7 via this sportingindex.com, via telephone (numbers are shown at the bottom of the menu to the left), or on our dedicated mobile platform.